Introduction | At a Glance | Key Indicators | International Rankings

 The same law authorizes registration officials to participate in any activities conducted by foundations, public associations, their structural units or unions for statutory purposes, as well as to demand and obtain information related to an organization’s statutory activity and examine their documents and decisions.

 A foundation, public association or union must notify the registering body about an upcoming meeting of its highest level governing body not less than seven days in advance.

 Reporting requirements.
 The law also requires foundations, associations, and unions to submit mandatory annual reports to registering bodies, including information about their continuing operation and the location of the governance body; statutory activities in the past year; the membership of the public association and its structural units; its composition; and lists of the members of elective bodies, with minutes of the election attached.
+In case of non-compliance with the reporting requirements in three subsequent years, the organization can be liquidated.
 Foundations must also publish reports in nationwide print media on an annual basis.
 The report shall include information on number of founders; assets and property, including property transferred by founders; income from events, income from economic activities, and other income; expenditures on public benefit activities as provided by the organization’s statute; the number of for-profit organizations created by the foundation or where the foundation participates to carry out economic activities.

 Sanctions, suspension, liquidation.
 Registering bodies may impose sanctions on public associations, including written warnings, suspension of activity, and liquidation.